curl/everything-curl/usingcurl-returns.md

     instead, with the `--ftp-port` option.

  15. FTP can't get host.
 Couldn't use the host IP address we got in the 227-line.
-This is most likely an internal error!
+This is most likely an internal error.

  16. HTTP/2 error.
 A problem was detected in the HTTP2 framing layer.
 This is somewhat generic and can be one out of several problems, see the error